Persona Non Grata (Urban Dance Squad album)

-Persona Non Grata is the third studio release by Dutch rap metal band Urban Dance Squad.
+Persona Non Grata is the third studio release by Dutch rap rock band Urban Dance Squad.
 With the departure of DJ DNA, the band took a more aggressive approach than on their previous two albums, resulting in a largely hard rock and heavy metal influenced album.
 The stylistic change resulted in some moderate European success.
 The album was released in April 1994.
 The song "Demagogue" became a European club hit.
 The band can be seen performing the album's track "Good Grief!" in the 1995 film, Hackers.

 Persona Non Grata was reissued in 1999 as a two-disc set with the second disc consisting of live material.